kelaki0/60-Days-of-Code/Weather App/README.md

 const formEl = document.querySelector("form");
 ```

-- `apikey`: Stores the API key for OpenWeatherMap. **Note**: In a production environment, API keys should be stored securely (e.g., in environment variables) rather than hardcoded.
+- `apikey`: Stores the API key for OpenWeatherMap.
 - `weatherDataEl`: References the HTML element with `id="weather-data"`, which contains child elements to display the weather icon, temperature, description, and details.
 - `cityInputEl`: References the HTML input element with `id="city-input"`, where the user enters the city name.
 - `formEl`: References the HTML `<form>` element using `document.querySelector`, which contains the city input field and a submit button.